CodingItWrong/user-modifiable-software/conclusion.md

 title: 'Conclusion'
 ---

-Consider drawing parallels, like programming by refinement and automatic storage
+Let's consider in what ways Smalltalk and HyperCard empower people, and what we can learn from that about how we can empower users today.

 ***

+(Consider referencing programming by automatic storage)

 How do Smalltalk and HyperCard empower people?

+Both systems empower people by removing many technical barriers between users and developers.
+There is no need to install and set up a complex separate environment, and configure complex build tools.
+If you are using the system you have the tools to develop in it and the source for the software you're using.
+Although there are different user levels in HyperCard, the continuum breaks down the dichotomy between user and developer: you take gradual steps and eventually find out you're scripting, or even writing externals for HyperCard in C or Pascal.
+In Smalltalk, there are no user levels: from the moment you send your first message to an object, you're doing what all the code in the system does, so it's all theoretically accessible to you.

+This removal of barriers supports programming by refinement.
+In HyperCard you start creating software by making small customizations to an existing stack, then assembling new stacks from premade parts, then writing your own parts from scratch.
+In Smalltalk you start creating software by sending a message to an object that already exists, then you assemble objects into bigger systems, then you customize an object by adding or modifying a method, then you create classes from scratch.

+Although the HyperTalk and Smalltalk programming languages have many differences, they both placed a higher priority than other contemporary languages on easy readability by people, including non-technical people.
+This was in service to both helping people learn to program and removing low-level implementation details, allowing people to focus on the software they were building.

+There is a slightly different strategy between the two systems: Smalltalk attempts to empower people to learn to program, whereas HyperCard attempts to empower people to create software *without* learning to program until absolutely necessary.

-Smalltalk attempts to empower people by creating an environment that makes it easier to learn to program.
-When using software, you can inspect it to see what objects are behind it.
+In Smalltalk, the code is primary, and everything comes from the code.
+If you're using software in Smalltalk, you can inspect it to see what objects are behind it.
 To make adjustments to it or to create your own software, you will need to begin programming.
 Once you do, there is no limit to what you can customize, because almost everything in the Smalltalk environment is written in itself.

-HyperCard attempts to empower people by maximizing your ability to create interactive software with no or minimal programming.
-You can first create by inspecting and modifying stacks in a graphical interface, including things like linking buttons to other cards.
+HyperCard, by contrast, is designed to make it easy for you to modify and create software without programming at first.
+You can firs inspect and modify stacks using a graphical interface, including things like linking buttons to other cards.
 Then you can go further by finding buttons in stacks or libraries and copying them into your stack along with their behavior.
 From there you can begin scripting using the accessible HyperTalk language.
 At that point, though, the learning curve spikes.
 To extend the environment to do something that isn't built in you need to get different programming tools and program in a different language.
 And you can't change HyperCard itself: it's proprietary compiled software.

-The effect was that HyperCard provided a smoother on-ramp to begin creating software, because you didn't need to start out programming at all.
-But HyperCard had a hard limit on how much you could accomplish, meaning that Smalltalk was better suited for research and ongoing evolution.

-HyperCard created a dynamic environment by imposing constraints: a limited set of primitives you can graphically lay out and program.
-As a result, it created a hobbyist programming segment.
-Smalltalk created a dynamic environment with very few constraints, by building up from a low level with a dynamic setup.
-This allowed rapid innovation leading to today's graphical computing paradigms.
-In the middle is traditional compiled development.
-It has the same lack of constraints as Smalltalk but is much higher effort to develop in, making it hard to broadly innovate.
-Instead, traditional development advances by individual systems, like the web, SQL, and mobile operating systems.
-These paradigm shifts undercut Smalltalk by being able to be developed in a performant way, and are composable to build on top of.
-In other words, when you *do* get a good technology traditionally, it's much more easy to build on it.

-The result is a spectrum where on one end is hobby development which is best suited to dynamic environments, in the middle is commercial development which is best suited to compilation, and at the other end is research which is best suited to dynamic environments.
+The result was that HyperCard empowered a lot of non-programmers to create and distribute software via stacks, something that didn't happen so much in Smalltalk.
+Smalltalk empowered a significant amount of commercial software, and continues to empower research.
+But maybe more enduringly, Smalltalk empowered the creation of agile practices.
+Its flexibility allowed and inspired new ways of thinking about software development itself.
+Once they were invented, agile practices could be applied to less flexible languages than Smalltalk--not everyone needs to invent new software development methodologies.

 ***

-The things that traditional software don't support that HyperCard and Smalltalk do: is there a need for them?
+Looking to the present and future, is there a need for the kind of empowerment that Smalltalk and HyperCard provided?
 Do many users need to customize their software?
 Do many users need to create interactive experiences?

+1. Maybe there is not currently a need for any of the ways Smalltalk and HyperCard empower users.
+2. Maybe there is a need, and HyperCard or Smalltalk themselves meet that need as they are.
+3. Maybe there is a need, but it's a need that is not possible to meet given today's constraints.
+4. Maybe enhanced tools or new tools are needed to meet the need.

+Let's consider these possibilities in turn.

+First, **1.
+Maybe there is not currently a need for any of the ways Smalltalk and HyperCard empower users.**

-It would be easy to look at market pressures and say that the answer is no. Commercial and traditional source-code-based open-source software is sufficient for most users most of the time, including the customization settings they offer.
+It would be easy to draw this conclusion by looking at market pressures.
+Commercial and traditional source-code-based open-source software is sufficient for most users most of the time, including the customization settings they offer.
 And the benefits of those environments for providing full-featured functionality outweigh any slight benefits that customization might provide.
 And people don't want or need to create interactive experiences: they want to create documents and post to social media.

 I think there are a few reasons not to take this view.
 First of all, the fact that people make do with limitations in software doesn't mean it's ideal.
 People adapt to what they're presented with, even to the extent of handling things that are significantly harmful to them.
 Instead of forcing users to adapt to software, it would be ideal if people could adapt their software to themselves.

-As an example of adapting software to yourself, I recently switched from using Twitter to Mastodon, an open-source social network.
-I found a certain feature, the "federated timeline", that I usually regretted looking at due to content I objected to, but I found myself continually tempted to check it to pass the time.
-I couldn't find a client app that provided a setting for me to hide the federated timeline.
-So I forked an open-source iOS client app and made a one-line change to remove the button to show the federated timeline.
-This has resulted in a much better experience for my mental health.
-Instead of needing to exert the effort to resist the temptation to tap that button, or endure the consequences of looking at content I didn't want to, I was able to adapt my software to meet my needs.
-Now, I was only able to jump through the hoops to accomplish this this because I've done iPhone development in the past; non-developers don't have this option.
+As an example of adapting software to yourself, I use an open-source social network, and when I found a feature of it wasn't helpful to my stress level, instead of just dealing with it, I forked the client and removed that feature.
+I was only able to do this because I'm a professional software developer with experience with the technical stack it's written in.
+If we could empower more users to customize their software, more of them would benefit in this way.

 Second, Henry Ford and Steve Jobs famously designed products based not on what people were asking for but based on a vision for what they would really benefit from.
 Now, I'm no visionary like Ford or Jobs, but I don't have to be: all I have to do is look at the impact Smalltalk and HyperCard have had in the past.
 I read the examples of children and non-technical users creating things in Smalltalk and HyperCard, the ways that salespeople could record what they knew to automate a process, the way a student-teacher was able to create a simulation to teach others.
 When I read these, I see the potential that regular people have to use the power of the computer to make their lives and others' lives better, if they're only given software that empowers them.